The PACC is a cost cutter for golf courses

-Four years ago Kevin Froemming was the superintendent of the Crow River Golf Course and was having a problem with how the holes on the green were being cut.
-It’s a labor-intensive process and after seven holes the quality may not be up to par, as presentation is a big key for any golf course.
+Four years ago Kevin Froemming was the superintendent of the Crow River Golf Course and was having a problem with the effectiveness of how the holes on the green were being cut.
+It's a very labor intensive process and can after doing seven holes of making holes, the quality may not be up to par, as presentation is a big key for any golf course.

 “I kept thinking there's got to be a better way,” The Hutch native said.
 “So then I started working on an idea I had and I ended up inventing the cup cutter.”